-We know there are challenges in delivering services in the evolving COVID-19 situation in Scotland, including early learning and childcare.
-In line with Realising the Ambition, our focus must be on supporting children when they are in settings, to form a secure and emotionally resilient attachment base which will stand them in good stead as they grow and develop.
-Nurturing and attached relationships are essential to creating the conditions for children to flourish in early learning and childcare.
+We know there are challenges in delivering services in the evolving COVID-19 situation in Scotland, including Early Learning and Childcare (ELC).
+In line with Realising the Ambition, our focus must be on supporting children to form a secure and emotionally resilient attachment base which will stand them in good stead as they grow and develop.
+Nurturing and attached relationships are essential to creating the conditions for children to flourish in ELC.

 All children have a right to play, to learn and to access experiences that meet their physical, social, emotional and cultural needs, and they have a right to associate with their peers.
 In line with Scotland's commitment to Getting It Right For Every Child, children also have the right to the best possible health, with their best interests a top priority in all decisions and actions that affect them.
 Adults, of course, also have fundamental rights in relation to their health and wellbeing.
 These important rights and considerations have all been factored into the development of a framework for reopening and delivering ELC services.

 The Coronavirus (COVID-19) Advisory Sub-Group on Education and Children’s Issues reviewed the evidence on transmission and infection in Scotland, as well the impact of the new variants of the Coronavirus, at its meetings on 26 January and on 1 February.
 At both meetings the sub-group reviewed evidence on: the state of the epidemic in Scotland; transmission among young children and in ELC settings; and the wider impacts of the current restrictions on children and families.
 The sub-group advice is that, subject to a continued decrease in the levels of community transmission and in the prevalence of the virus, ELC could reopen in full from 22nd February.